suffolklibraries/sljekyll/coronavirus/index.md

 ## Closures

-All library buildings will close indefinitely on Friday 20 March at their normal closing time.
+All library buildings will close temporarily on Friday 20 March at their normal closing time.
 The mobile and home library services are also suspended.

 ## Renewals, reservations and charges